The Poppy Umbrella: Fundraising and Donations

 As a high quality gift item this special umbrella provides numerous charitable, educational and heritage organizations with the opportunity to raise significant funds from their own retail sales of The Poppy Umbrella.

-Organizations generating funds from their sales of The Poppy Umbrella include:
+Some of the organizations generating funds from their sales of The Poppy Umbrella are listed here.

 - The Royal British Legion Poppy Shop (online)

 - The Rifles (Berkshire and Wiltshire) Museum (Salisbury)

 - Royal Horticultural Society Wisley Gardens (Surrey)

 - Plugstreet Visitor Centre (Ploegsteert, Belgium)

 - Talbot House Museum (Poperinge, Belgium)